lyubogankov/book_programming_principles_and_practice_using_cpp/ch06_writing_a_program/README.md

     The program does not have a `number()` function because this is implemented within `Token_stream::get()` - when a numerical digit or `.` is detected in the incoming character stream, `iostream::cin` is used to parse the characters into a C++ `double` (in other words, a `Number`).

-12. *What is a token?*  TODO -- look at wikipedia
+12. *What is a token?*

-    A token is a kind, value pair.
+    A token is a kind, value pair representing a "unit" of something in our program.
 In our calculator, tokens were a user-defined type (a class) - `Token`.
+According to Wikipedia, this is a [*lexical token*](https://en.wikipedia.org/wiki/Lexical_analysis#Token).

 13. *What is a grammar?
-A grammar rule?*  TODO
+A grammar rule?*

+    A grammar is a set of rules that define how a sequence of characters breaks down into subsequences, eventually down to the token level.
+In our case, we use it to implement an order of operations for the calculator.

 14. *What is a class?
-What do we use classes for?*  TODO
+What do we use classes for?*

     A class is a user-defined type (similar to C++ built-ins like `double`, `string`, etc).
 It can have member variables and functions.
-Classes are used to abstract concepts?
+Classes are used to abstract concepts (should be used to make things simpler, not more complicated).

 15. *How can we provide a default value for a member of a class?*